Dog Vaccine FAQs

 An MLV (Modified Live Vaccine) is a live but weakened version of a virus that is used to stimulate immune response.
 A Killed vaccine is an inactive form of the virus, with all infectious bacteria taken out and killed.

 There are advantages and disadvantages to both.
-MLV vaccines are more effective in preparing the immune system, they last longer and they’re also faster, achieving immunity in one dose.
+MLV vaccines are more effective in preparing the immune system, they last longer, and they’re also faster at achieving immunity.
 Killed vaccines pose no risk of infecting the animal, but are less effective in providing immunity and usually require two doses.

 WHY DO PUPPIES NEED A SERIES OF VACCINATIONS?